Bushra-Mulla/blogy/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Blogy Project

 ## Introduction
-A blog is an online diary or journal located on a website.
-Users can create their own blog and post content that typically articles or sharing any information with others for engaging with them.
+Blogy It is an online diary or journal located that shows you a list of posts in different categories you can filter the post by any category you want.
+Also, you can create your own account and profile then shares your opinions and ideas in your specialty or anything you want with others.
+In addition, you can engage with others' posts by add comments or like their posts.
+Users cannot post anything without admin permission to publish and users can report any inappropriate content so Blogy Admin can check and solved it.
 ### Wireframe
 Started the app by designing its layout framework by <a href= 'https://wireframepro.mockflow.com/'>mockflow</a>.